jcacela0298/C-Programs/README.md

-I am most proud of the WageFunctions project.
-Here, in addition to creating a wage calculator using functions, I employ all of my code organization & readability techniques.
+I am most proud of my most recent WageFunctions & WageStructures projects.
+Here, in addition to creating a wage calculator using structures and functions, I employ all of my code organization & readability techniques.